-(c) Exhaust gases from apparatus within buildings must be maintained within the limits of Division 2/Z, 437-002-0382, Oregon Air Contaminant Rules.
+([d]c) Exhaust gases from [diesel or gasoline] apparatus within buildings must be maintained within the limits of [OAR 437,]Division 2/Z, [OAR 1437-002-0382, Oregon Air Contaminant Rules.
 See Appendix B (Non-mandatory), General Information and Recommendations, of this standard.

-(24) Fire Apparatus Design and Construction.
+(2[8]4) Fire Apparatus Design and Construction[of Fire Apparatus].

-(a) Employers who have acquired used fire apparatus or used military equipment prior to July 1, 1985 are not required to bring them under a more stringent code than the one in force at the time the apparatus was manufactured.
+(a) [All fire apparatus with the exception of specialized apparatus must conform to OAR 437, Division 2/N, Oregon Rules for Commercial and Industrial Vehicles.]
+Employers who have acquired used fire apparatus or used military equipment prior to July 1, 1985 are not required to bring them under a more stringent code than the one in force at the time the apparatus was manufactured.
 The exceptions to 437-002-0182(24)(a) are: